-We try to answer the question of “who is a good fit for this role at this organization” every day, and every day we have a different answer because no two roles and no two organizations are exactly the same – nor should they be.
+We try to answer the question of “who is a good fit for this role at this organization” every day, to select a candidate who has the same characteristics of top performers and every day we have a different answer because no two roles and no two organizations are exactly the same – nor should they be.
 A customer service rep who thrives in a large team at a large corporation may not do nearly as well in a small cross-functional team at a start-up, for example.

 Behavioral assessments can give employers a glimpse into who someone is.
 However, not every trait will be essential for every role so whether or not they would be a good fit for the role and the organization must then be inferred.
 Through quantitative and qualitative analysis of a role’s top performers, the demands of the role, and the culture of the organization, comparing candidates to the profiles of an organization’s peak performers can identify and emphasize the five to nine traits most essential to doing that job in that organization well.